-- AHC will enforce this anti-bullying policy. - The Designated Safeguarding Officer will raise awareness about bullying and why it matters, and if issues of bullying arise in AHC, will consider meeting with members to discuss the issue openly and constructively.
+- The Hive Foundation will enforce this anti bullying policy. - The nominated safeguarding officer will raise awareness about bullying and why it matters, and if issues of bullying arise in the foundation, will consider meeting with members to discuss the issue openly and constructively.